 This site will highlight good coverage of research, explain complicated but essential key concepts, point you to useful data, shared wisdom from fellow reporters, as well as a growing glossary of terms.

-We thank Columbia University Medical Center for the support that made this Web portal possible.
+We thank the Leona M. and Harry B. Helmsley Charitable Trust for the support that made this Web portal possible.
 The organization has not directed any content on these pages, but rather has provided financial sponsorship that allows us to pay for the costs associated with collecting, writing, editing and presenting the most valuable resources we can.

 Send us ideas, questions, suggestions.
 Share your successes.
 Point us to good stories.
 Let us know how we can be more helpful.
 We wish you success as you pursue one of health journalism’s core topics.